 I'm sharing a new project on my needles today.
 I started the knit at the end of last week and it's growing quite quickly.
-The pattern is called Simple Poncho and is a very simple knit.
+The pattern is called Very Easy Poncho and is a very simple knit.

 I'm using some of my own spun and dyed yarn for this project.
 The original wool for my knit first appeared on the blog here and I had hoped it would be destined for a tunic knit.
 However, there was nowhere near enough yarn for that job and it was a little too lightweight.
 I would describe the yarn as light fingering.